learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## Integer formats

 The integer examples so far have been coded using base 10, i.e. **decimal** format.
 Python has provision for representing **binary**, **octal** and **hexadecimal** formats as well.
-To distinguish between these different formats, a prefix is used.
+To distinguish between these different formats, a prefix is used:

 * `0b` or `0B` for binary
 * `0o` or `0O` for octal
 * `0x` or `0X` for hexadecimal

 All four formats fall under the `int` data type.
+Python displays them in decimal format by default.
 Underscores can be used for readability for any of these formats.

 ```ruby
 >>> 0b1000_1111